 Cattle are intermediate hosts for T. saginata.
 Humans are infected by

-Infection occurs worldwide but especially in cattle-raising regions of the tropics and subtropics in Africa, the Middle East, Eastern Europe, Mexico, and South America.
+T. saginata infection occurs worldwide but especially in cattle-raising regions of the tropics and subtropics in Africa, the Middle East, Eastern Europe, Mexico, and South America.
 Infection is uncommon in US cattle and is monitored by federal inspection.

 The stool should be examined for proglottids and ova; ova may also be present on anal swabs.
 The ova of T. saginata are indistinguishable from those of T. solium (pork tapeworm) and T. asiatica, as are the clinical features and management of intestinal infections due to these 3 tapeworms.

 Treatment of T. saginata infection is with a single oral dose of praziquantel 5 or 10 mg/kg.